Bluesy1/CharB0T/_posts/2022-05-22-giveaway-error-postmortem.md

         return view
 ```
  - The class method is a factory method that creates a view from a message.
- - The [TypeVar] is a special bound type that is used to type the class because
-  you cannot reference a class within itself.

 ### Moving out of the REPL